cyberphone/CBOR.js/README.md

 ```
 Aided by the model used for deterministic encoding, diagnostic notation becomes _bidirectional,_
 while remaining faithful to the native CBOR representation.

-### Implementation Note

-The code represents a _Reference Implementation_, not code for inclusion in JavaScript engines.
-The latter would (for _performance_ reasons), most certainly require parts to be rewritten in native code.

 ### Other Compatible Implementations